Is Facebook good for business?

-Yet birds of a feather flock together because self-promoters somehow gain large followings, giving them a perceived popularity and that mini-celebrity status.
+Yet birds of a feather flock together because self-promoters somehow gain large followings, giving them a perceived popularity and that mini-celebrity status they so desperately seek.
 Obscure, narcissistic posts, shallow behaviour and even mediocre and poor work surprisingly attracts a lot of attention.
 I often find myself shouting- WHY DOES NO-ONE SEE WHAT I SEE? – inside my head.

 Self-appointed celebrity endorsements is bizarre behaviour really.
 Microsoft and Apple became successful long before people knew who Bill Gates or Steve Jobs were.
 These gentlemen are famous and yet I would argue neither of them promoted themselves.
 It was the media who introduced us to the faces behind the brands.
 I think that’s the key element many self-promoters forget.
-These guys were famous before the media made them celebrities, and that came about after their success was measurable, by establishing long-standing multi-billion dollar businesses.
+These guys were famous before the media made them celebrities, and that came about after their success was measurable, by anonymously establishing long-standing multi-billion dollar businesses.
 I personally believe other people should sing your praises, by all means be proud of your achievements, but appreciate moderation and stop chasing celebrity and start chasing business.

 For the most part ‘likes’ have become both political and a currency on Facebook, the more ‘likes’ you receive the more popular you are.
 Facebook in general can lead to a sense of false consensus and ‘likes’ are a contributing factor.
 Some people’s entire Facebook existence is contrived and disingenuous, every picture they post can be premeditated and staged.
 All this in the quest for ‘likes’.

 Liking something can be genuine, but it can also be an automatic response and people don’t actually think about your post or take much notice of it.
 In most cases the content is inconsequential and the ‘likes’ are a tribute to a person’s status, or associations with other god-like beings.
 I can’t help but feel that maybe we are becoming sheep with the ‘like’ button.

 An interesting experiment would be for Facebook to remove the ‘like’ function and all the other emoji reactions.
 How would people cope?
 Click the link below to read about a lady called, Elan Morgan who talks about her experience when she stopped ‘liking’ Facebook posts.